alexandra-salazar/Data_projects_TripleTen/Airbnb NYC Listings/README.md

 - Where can travelers find the best value for their budget?

 ### 📊 Insights at a Glance
-🗺 The top 10 NYC neighborhoods with the most Airbnb reviews over the past 12 months are concentrated in Manhattan—making them high-potential zones for investment and targeted marketing.
+🗺 The top 10 NYC neighborhoods with the most Airbnb reviews over the past 12 months are concentrated in Manhattan, making them high-potential zones for investment and targeted marketing.

 🏘 1-bedroom listings dominate in 9 of these neighborhoods, while studios are most popular in Midtown.